z-katas/arch-katas-dcc/engineering-practices/CI-CD.md

 # CICD practices

-Continous integration and continous delivery must be an integral part of enginerering culture.
+Continuous integration and continuous delivery must be an integral part of engineering culture.

 ![alt text](../images/cicd.png)
 credits : src : https://www.synopsys.com/glossary/what-is-cicd.html

-## Continous Integration Practices
+## Continuous Integration Practices

 * Linting and format checks for code consistency.
-* Code should be built ensuring no static and complite time errors.
+* Code should be built ensuring no static and compile-time errors.
 * Unit tested to ensure there are no functional bugs.
 * Code quality checks to ensure bad code stays away from the main branch.

-## Continous Deployment Practices
+## Continuous Deployment Practices

-* Code shipped automatically when merged to main branch
+* Code ships automatically when merged to the main branch

 ## References